 Strengthening Internal Control Auditing

-Canon has continued with Expanded Range Internal Control Audits, conducting such audits at one Canon Inc. division headquarters and one product operation, as well as at four Group companies, in 2012.
-In addition, entity-level audits were conducted at three Group companies.
+Canon has continued with Expanded Range Internal Control Audits, conducting such audits at one Canon Inc. division headquarters, as well as at three Group companies, in 2013.
+In addition, entity-level audits were conducted at one Group company.